danielcarter/danielcarter.github.io/pages/publications.md

 permalink: publications.html
 ---

-### Peer Reviewed Articles and Published Conference Proceedings
+### Peer Reviewed Articles and Conference Proceedings

+(forthcoming) **D. Carter** and T. Welsh.
+“Everybody Wants to Work With Me”: Collaborative Labor in Hip Hop. *Popular Music and Society*.

 (2017) **D. Carter**.
 The labor of online product promotion: Barriers to collective action. *First Monday*, 22(10).